In the aftermath of workplace injuries, both employers and their teams face significant challenges.

 An effective return-to-work program begins with a swift and comprehensive workplace injury response procedure.

-Immediate medical care is crucial, accompanied by a clear explanation of workers’ compensation benefits and the return-to-work policy.
+Immediate onsite healthcare is crucial, accompanied by a clear explanation of workers’ compensation benefits and the return-to-work policy.

 2. Establish and Maintain Communication Throughout the Process